gautamjoshi1984/gautamjoshi1984/README.md

 - 👋 Hi, I’m Gautam
-- 👀 I’m interested in Artificial Intelligence and Data Science
+- 👀 I’m interested in Artificial Intelligence and Machine learning
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...